 Different Shades of Cognac Diamonds

 Even though these stones are quite beautiful, Brown Diamonds were not at the top of the popularity charts.
-The Argyle mine, where many of the these treasures are found, began a brilliant marketing camping of changing the name to something far more attractive.
-The lighter brown shade has adopted the name of Cognac Diamonds for its rich and golden appearance.
-As a luxury drink, the mind easily connected the two and helped to increase the desire for such a stone.
-The darker or deeper brownish color, known as Champagne Diamonds, is really managing to attract the attention these stones deserve.
-As a desirable food that any man or woman can easily relate to, the term “Champagne diamonds” immediately began to attract attention.
+The Argyle mine, where many of these treasures are found, began a brilliant marketing campaign of changing the name to something far more attractive, Champagne Diamonds.
+The name has managed to attract a significant amount of attention, which these stones truly do deserve.
+The lighter brown shade is sometimes referred to as Cognac Diamonds or even Chocolate Diamonds in order to further work the association for its rich and golden appearance.
+The idea is applying a name that better explains the color tone.
+As a desirable beverage that any man or woman can easily relate to, the term “Champagne diamonds” immediately began to attract attention and increased the desire for these stones.

 Round Champagne Diamonds